drpetersonfernandes/SimpleLauncher/home.md

 **RPCS3 Emulator**

-This emulator loads games extracted from ISO files into a Game Folder.
+This emulator loads games extracted from ISO files into a Game Folder.<br>
-To launch a specific game, it searches for a file named EBOOT.BIN located inside the `PS3_GAME\USRDIR\` or `USRDIR\` directories.
+To launch a specific game, it searches for a file named EBOOT.BIN located inside the `PS3_GAME\USRDIR\` or `USRDIR\` directories.<br>
 Configuring these games in an Emulator Frontend can be challenging.
 The quickest and easiest solution we found was to create BAT (bat) files that can directly launch the games.
-These BAT (bat) files can then be configured in Simple Launcher to be treated as games.
+These BAT (bat) files can be configured in Simple Launcher to be treated as games.<br>
 When configuring the System Sony Playstation 3 you should set Format To Search In System Folder as BAT (bat).
 We have created a utility that can automatic generate these BAT files for you.
-Please see the section "Related Utilities" below for more information.<br><br>
+Please see the section "Related Utilities" below for more information.

 ## Explaining how the Frontend Works: